Control Plane DDoS Protection Flow Detection Overview

 Flow Detection and Control

-Enhanced Subscriber Management supports flow detection for DDoS protection as of Junos OS Release 17.3R1.
+Enhanced Subscriber Management supports flow detection for control plane DDoS protection as of Junos OS Release 17.3R1.

 You cannot enable flow detection globally for the following groups and packet type because they do not have typical Ethernet, IP, or IPv6 headers: